-We are exploring these 4 elements in their many forms, on the path.
+We will be exploring and experimenting with these 4 elements in their many forms, on the path.

 - Rhythm = Beat; the pattern of beats.